 If you want to be part of this event our cottages The Salty Dog and Rock Lobster are less than a 10 minute drive from Rye.
 A Bonfire Night weekend break at The Salty Dog costs £440 for up to 6 people and at Rock Lobster the cost is £285 for up to 4 people.
 Our weekend guests can arrive anytime from 3pm on Friday and stay as late as 7pm on Sunday.

 Here we blog about our holiday homes, about the area, walks and places to visit, and other diverse subjects broadly linked to the above and to life on the Sussex coast.

 The Salty Dog and Rock Lobster holiday cottages are both a few minutes walk from the beach at Camber Sands and just three miles from Rye.
-We welcome dogs at Camber Sands holiday cottages.
+We welcome dogs at our holiday cottages.